Enneagram Type 2: “The Helper” Personality Type Analysis

 Enneagram Type 2 Wings

-Every Enneagram type can adopt some of the traits of its neighboring types on the Enneagram circumference.
+Put simply, every Enneagram type can adopt some of the traits of its neighboring types on the Enneagram circumference.
 Those neighboring types are called the Enneagram wings.
 If your score on the Enneagram test shows the highest result for Type Two, but your score is also high for Type One or Type Three, it means you are a Two with a One wing or Three wing.

 2w3

-Seductive and charming, 2w3s have exceptional people skills.
-Under the influence of a Three wing, Twos become more assertive and capable of standing up for themselves.
 Additionally, these people will be more laid-back and less serious in their interactions.
 Enneagram 2 wing 3 is eager to have fun and entertain others while also helping them whenever necessary.

 Enneagram Type 2 Strengths & Weaknesses